Doctor of Science Program

 For additional information, please contact:

-*Applicants should consult the 2015-16 Graduate Studies Bulletin for future dates related to application and admission.
-The Bulletin is available at: http://www.jsu.edu/graduate/programs
+*Applicants should consult the Graduate Catalog for future dates related to application and admission.

 The Doctor of Science degree requires a total of 60 semester credit hours.
 Required coursework includes 42 hours in administration and policy, practice areas, and research methods and statistics, plus a minimum of 18 hours of dissertation credit.
 In addition, applicants must hold a master's degree.
 While courses are delivered online, students are required to participate in a weeklong seminar on campus once each academic year.

-Upon completion of the required 42 hours of coursework, doctoral students are required to pass three qualifying exams.
+Upon completion of the required 42 hours of coursework, doctoral students must pass three qualifying exams.
 Accommodations will be made to support students with either onsite or offsite qualifying exam administration.
 After students have passed all three exams, they may advance to doctoral candidacy.

 Doctoral candidates will complete an applied research dissertation.
 The candidate must enroll for a minimum of 18 hours of dissertation credit during candidacy.
 All requirements for the degree must be completed in ten years.